Student Voluntary Medical Withdrawal Policy

 3. OLR professional staff make a determination, based on the student’s form and documentation (if requested), as to whether to grant the student’s request to return, and informs the appropriate academic Dean’s Office and the student.
 If the request is denied, the student can appeal the decision as described above in (4) and (5) under Process for the Student.

-4. OLR sends notice of the determination to the Registrar, the Office of Student Accounts, and Housing & Residential Life, and lifts the registration Hold.
+4. OLR sends notice of the determination to the Registrar, the Office of Student Accounts, and Housing & Residence Life, and lifts the registration hold (if applicable).

-5. The student should notify the Office of Financial Aid, Registration, Housing, and Dining Services of their intent to return.
+5. If the student’s request is granted, the student should complete the University Intent to Return form on the Flyer Student Services (FSS) website.
 Any outstanding conduct cases must be resolved through the Office of Community Standards and Civility before or upon the student’s return.

 6. The student is encouraged to contact the Counseling Center, the Health Center, and/or OLR as appropriate to discuss possible accommodations and support.